bentzibentz/luni-masonry/README.md

 Inspired and based on
 ---------

-Luni is based on the amazing [Isolde](https://github.com/TristanBlg/Isolde) lib.
+Luni Masonry is based on the amazing [Isolde](https://github.com/TristanBlg/Isolde) lib.
 Unfortunately, it looks like the library will not be developed any further since 2018.
 That's why I decided to adapt the concept to develop and improve it further.

 License
 -------